brandongregory/dndhelp/src/5e-build-guides/blaster-caster-builds.md

 </div>

-Here's the count on how many options each class has at each spell level:
+Here's the count of how many options each class has at each spell level:

 <div markdown="1" class="scroll-horizontal">